Cost: £650 million.

 A toll will be introduced to keep it balanced with the Mersey Gateway tolls though this may be subject to delays at peak times for Weston point A557 and Runcorn A553 traffic.

 Automatic Personal Number Plate recognition cameras will be installed on the approach road.
-However, due to the huge numbers of starlings that fly over the 87 metre-high bridge at twighlight, there's a good chance that camera visibility of car registration plates will be obscured by over-generous dollops of starling droppings over the cameras!
+However, due to the huge numbers of starlings that fly over the 87 metre-high bridge at twighlight, there's a good chance that camera visibility of car registration plates will be obscured by layers of starling droppings over the lens!

 The original "Silver Jubilee" bridge opened in 1961.
 It was designed to carry 9,000 vehicles a day and had reached over 90,000 before it was closed.